I-rem/born2beroot/README.md

 `$sudo passwd user1` will change user1's password rather than your own or root's.

-`$passwd' will simply change the current user's password
+`$passwd` will simply change the current user's password

 Then you can change the maxday/minday/warnday settings of your user account and you root account